kritishnagyal/jarvis_ultron-/README.md

-This files includes the PCA technique, box plots, importance of normal ditribution, hypothesis testing
+This above files includes the PCA technique, box plots, importance of normal ditribution, hypothesis testing